xma711/notebook/iot/wsn/arduino/README.md

 This is the default and recommended way.

 To upload a bootloader to a fresh arduino, we need to use the programmer option in the IDE.
-To use this option, we also need a hardware programmer to connect the arduino (spi) to the computer.
+To use this option, we also need a hardware programmer to connect the arduino (SPI) to the computer.
 This physical programmer can be created using another arduino uno.. or can be purchased off the shelf.